fran93/symfony-demo-application-in-a-kubernetes-environment/README.md

 * The following manifest files create a database pod and a replica set of 2 pods of our Dockerfile.
   * kubectl apply -f pods
 * The following manifest files expose the database internally, and our demo app externally.
-  * kubectl apply -f nodes
+  * kubectl apply -f network
 * minikube tunnel

 # Check demo